 The Straight Stitch: A Podcast About Sewing and Other Fiber Arts.

-The Straight Stitch is a podcast about sewing and other fiber arts.
-Join Janet as she visits with makers about their projects, highlights what is new and noteworthy in the world of sewing, and talks about what's on her cutting table and under the needle.
-Occasional episodes may venture into related areas such as embroidery or knitting.
+Hosted by Janet Szabo, The Straight Stitch explores sewing, quilting, and related fiber arts.
+Weekly episodes feature interviews with makers, highlight what is new and noteworthy in the world of sewing, and delve into what's on Janet's cutting table and under the needle.

 Episodes